rest-for-physics/rest-for-physics.github.io/getting-started/quick-data-inspection-pyROOT.md

 Note that in order to register the event data inside our analysis file it is necesary to enable the parameter `outputEventStorage`.
 If this parameter is not specified, its default will be normally `on`.

+### Iterating over the events inside a REST file
-Obviously, now we could iterate over all the events to get specific information and perform a dedicated analysis using the event or analysis tree methods.
+Obviously, once we got an instance of the run `rn` we may iterate over all the events to get specific information and perform a dedicated analysis using the event or analysis tree methods.
+Each time we call the `TRestRun::GetEntry` method, the `aT` and `g4Ev` objects linked to the run will be updated with the new event and analysis information for that event entry.

 ```python
 for n in range(nEntries):